AstellJ11/parallel-programming-weather-analysis/README.md

 ## Code Execution:

 Download the provoided .zip file to a suitable location for execution.
-Extract the folder and open the 'Solution1.sln' file with VS2019.
-Once open, select 'main.cpp' and either use the local windows debugger, or build the project (Ctrl+B) and execute in a seperate command line window, such as: `C:\filepath\CMP3752M_Assessment_01\x64\Debug\Solution1` then execute `Solution1.exe`
+Extract the folder and open the `Solution1.sln` file with VS2019.
+Once open, select `main.cpp` and either use the local windows debugger, or build the project (Ctrl+B) and execute in a seperate command line window, such as: `C:\filepath\CMP3752M_Assessment_01\x64\Debug\Solution1` then execute `Solution1.exe`

 ## Dataset Information